Kahoza/trip_planner_fcm_digital/README.md

 - A round trip is when two transportation segments share the same origin and destination
 - A matching trip is when the origin or destination of the segment matches as well as the arrival and departure of said destination, this way we can match transportation segments (flights or trains) with accommodations (hotels)
 - We consider two flights to be a connection if they happen within the same day
+- When connecting flights, we consider the trip destination to be the destination of the second trip
 - A segment / trip is mismatched when neither the origin nor the destination matches the city where the user is based

 ### Proposed solution